$0 South Africa Adoption Quick-Start Checklist

 Best Guide for Transracial Adoption in South Africa

 Transracial adoption accounts for roughly 40% of all finalisations in South Africa.
-It is legal, it is common, and it is explicitly recognised by the RACAP system, which matches children to prospective parents across racial lines when no same-race match is available within 60 days.
-Despite this, families pursuing transracial adoption encounter a specific set of challenges that generic adoption guidance does not address: a requirement to demonstrate that no same-race family was available, social workers who may personally prefer same-race placements, RACAP guidelines that include cultural identity considerations, and the long-term preparation required for authentic transracial parenting.
+It is legal, it is common, and it is explicitly recognised by the RACAP system, which matches children to prospective parents across racial lines when no suitable same-race match is available through the RACAP matching process.
+Despite this, families pursuing transracial adoption encounter a specific set of challenges that generic adoption guidance does not address: the possible need to document that no suitable same-race family was available, social workers who may personally prefer same-race placements, RACAP guidelines that include cultural identity considerations, and the long-term preparation required for authentic transracial parenting.
 This guide is specifically for families who are open to — or actively seeking — a transracial adoption.

 Why Transracial Adoption Is Both More Common and More Complicated